EnterpriseDB/pg_nosql_benchmark/README.md

 Requirements
 ------------

-* pg_nosql_benchmark uses CentOS 6.4 or later, and is designed for PostgreSQL 9.4 beta server and MongoDB 2.6.
+* pg_nosql_benchmark uses Ubuntu 16.04 TLS or later, and is designed for PostgreSQL 10 server and MongoDB 3.6.
 * The configuration requires three servers
 	* Load generating server
 	* MongoDB server